camarman/GTRPy/docs/equations.md

 # Equations

-This is the list of the equations used by the GTRPy.
+This is the list of the all equations used by the GTRPy.

 ## Tensors